realprogrammer5000/SlipstreamVPN/faq.md

 Bottom line, nobody can see what sites you're accessing or what you're doing on them.
 We encrypt web traffic with the same protocol that encrypts HTTPS, so it looks like HTTPS traffic to most web filters and monitors.
 It is possible that someone would recognize the IP address of one of our servers as from us and therefore realize that you're using a VPN, so we cannot guarantee that nobody will know you are using a VPN.

 ## How secure are your servers?
 What happens if you're hacked?
 We try our best to secure our servers using industry-standard technologies and best practices, although we cannot mention specifically how.
-All of your communications are encrypted with [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) to ensure that even if someone records your encrypted communications and later steals a key from us, they cannot unencrypt your communications.
+All of your communications are encrypted with [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) as to ensure that even if someone records your encrypted communications and later steals a key from us, they cannot decrypt your communications.
 If we are hacked, we will attempt to stop the attack as soon as possible and restore our services as soon as we can.
 We will inform you if such an attack occurs.

 ## Where are your services hosted?
 Our servers are hosted in New York City via DigitalOcean, with more locations coming soon:tm:.